 Charging and Range

-This new Soul EV is built with plenty of gadgets and tech.
+This new e-Soul is built with plenty of gadgets and tech.
 Some of the features that will be available include 10.5 inch colour touchscreen with rear view monitor and parking guidance.
 The car has a 6-speaker audio system with the ability to connect your phone to the Apple Car Play and Android Auto, it also has wireless Bluetooth connectivity with voice recognition.
 It’s also equipped with Kia’s “Drive Wise” which includes assistance technology helping you have a safer drive on the road, assistance includes lane departure, forward collision and driver attention warnings.

 The ‘Designer Collection’ Version of the new model comes with a few extras including a sound system upgrade, heated front seats, wireless phone charging and power folding exterior mirrors.